ICIJ/datashare-docs/developers/frontend/api.md

 ### datashare.use(Plugin, options) ⇒ [`Core`](#core)

-Add a Vue plugin to the instance's LocalVue
+Add a Vue plugin to the app

 **Kind**: instance method of [`Core`](#core)
 **Returns**: [`Core`](#core) - the current instance of Core